localhost

 TIP

-Using an interactive browser above, hover on a blue highlight area to see difference result between each path
+Using the interactive browser above, hover on the blue highlight area to see different results between each path.

 Path in Elysia can be grouped into 3 types: